 Ms. Hasenfratz became Chief Executive Officer ("CEO") of Linamar Corporation in August 2002.
 She was President of Linamar from April 1999 to August 2004.
 From September 1997 to September 1999, Ms. Hasenfratz was Chief Operating Officer of the Company.
 Ms. Hasenfratz joined Linamar in July 1990 and embarked on an extensive training program to gain familiarity with all aspects of the business.
 Positions held in the Corporation range from machine operator to Operations Manager.
 Ms. Hasenfratz has been on the Linamar Board since 1998.
 Ms. Hasenfratz completed an Executive MBA from the Ivey School of Business at the University of Western Ontario in June 1997 and holds an H BSc from the same institution, completed in 1989.
+In 2018 Ms. Hasenfratz was named Canada's CEO of the Year by Caldwell Partners and was awarded membership in the Order of Canada in recognition of her efforts to promote women in the science, technology, engineering and mathematics fields.

-Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%)

-Not a member of any Board Committees

-Director fees: (none)
+Board meeting attendance: 5/5 (100%) Annual General Meeting: 1/1 (100%) Special meetings of the Board: None held in 2018 Not a member of any Board Committees Director fees: (none)

 Ms. Hasenfratz is a large minority shareholder of the Company.
 She owns approximately 6% of total shares outstanding.
 Part of these holdings is vested/unvested options (11%) and share grants (6%), totalling 17% as a percentage of total share ownership.
 Therefore, 83% of her total shareholdings (3,298,813 shares) are owned by her directly.
-Also, she has more than met the ownership level required of her as the CEO.
+As such, she has more than met the ownership level required of her as the CEO by a factor of almost 100 times.

-Linda Hasenfratz, 51 Guelph, Ontario, Canada
+Linda Hasenfratz, 52 Guelph, Ontario, Canada